Master’s in Curriculum and Instruction Degree Overview

 Individuals with this degree can become instructional coordinators for:

 They perform critical tasks such as designing curricula, improving textbooks and educational technology, and assessing student performance data.

 With a Master’s in Curriculum and Instruction, some graduates bring what they’ve learned to the classroom as teachers.
-Others become administrators and use their background to make important decisions for their institution.
+Others become administrators and use their backgrounds to make important decisions for their institutions.

 The educational system faces several challenges at the moment.
 Recent social movements have brought equality and diversity issues to the forefront.
 Likewise, COVID-19 has completely altered traditional learning environments.
 People with a Master’s Degree in Curriculum and Instruction will be leaders in evaluating where students stand and what measures to take to ensure success for all.

 What is a Master’s in Curriculum and Instruction Degree?

 A Master’s Degree in Curriculum and Instruction prepares recipients for roles in educational settings.
 A graduate degree demonstrates expertise and commitment to the field.
 Depending on the number of courses taken each term, a master’s degree in curriculum and instruction takes 1-3 years to complete.

 Outstanding Schools with Master’s in Curriculum and Instruction Degrees in U.S.